 Set Clear, Measurable Goals

 It’s easy to feel lost in vocabulary lists and grammar charts.
-Fast progress begins with precise goals: “Hold a 10-minute conversation with a native speaker,” or “Understand a TV news headline without subtitles.”
+Fast progress begins with precise objectives: “Hold a 10-minute conversation with a native speaker,” or “Understand a TV news headline without subtitles.”

 Breaking larger ambitions into weekly targets—such as mastering 50 new words or completing three online speaking sessions—builds momentum and keeps motivation high.